 #EatSeasonal is the brainchild of my friend Becky of The Vintage Mixer , who has pulled together a group of bloggers to post seasonal recipes each month, using her produce guide as inspiration.

 There’s a fantastic variety of recipes, some sweet and some savory, as you can see in the collage below, all inspired by produce that is fresh and seasonal in November.
-Be sure to click on the links to check out the recipes.
 For more seasonal recipe inspiration, follow the #EatSeasonal hashtag on Instagram.

 Easy Cranberry, Apple & Pomegranate Sauce Recipe